The Mash Report

-Late Night Mash is a British satirical comedy broadcast on Dave, as a continuation of The Mash Report on BBC Two.
-It is hosted by Rachel Parris, formerly by Nish Kumar, and features an array of comedians satirising the week's news.
-First aired on 20 July 2017, it is a TV show spin-off of The Daily Mash, a satirical website.
+The Mash Report is a British satirical comedy show originally broadcast on BBC Two and hosted by Nish Kumar.
+It features an array of comedians satirising the week's news.
+The show later continued on Dave as Late Night Mash, hosted by Kumar and then by Rachel Parris.
+It was cancelled in 2023.

+The show debuted on 20 July 2017 and was a spin-off of The Daily Mash, a satirical website.

 History

-In March 2017, the BBC announced that it had commissioned The Mash Report, a new satirical news show hosted by Nish Kumar.
+In March 2017, the BBC announced it had commissioned The Mash Report, a new satirical news show hosted by Nish Kumar.
 It also stars Ellie Taylor and Steve N Allen as newsreaders Susan Treharne and Tom Logan, who read the satirical headlines, featuring correspondents Nathan Muir (Jason Forbes) and Prof. Henry Brubaker (Greig Johnson).
-Rachel Parris is also on Mash to explain the things going on in the news with a humorous twist.
-Geoff Norcott, a conservative comedian, also features regularly.
+Rachel Parris explains news stories with a humorous twist, and Geoff Norcott, a Conservative comedian, also features regularly.

 In March 2021, the BBC cancelled the series "in order to make room for new comedy shows".
-On 28 July 2021, Dave announced that a new eight-part series called Late Night Mash would air in autumn of that year, with the main cast of The Mash Report returning in what Dave called a "continuation" of the BBC series.
+On 28 July 2021, Dave announced a new eight-part series called Late-Night Mash would air in autumn of that year, with the main cast of The Mash Report returning in what Dave called a "continuation" of the BBC series.
 It began airing on 2 September.

-On 28 October 2021, Nish Kumar revealed that he was stepping down as the host of Mash.
+On 28 October 2021, Nish Kumar revealed he was stepping down as the host of Late Night Mash.
 On 20 May 2022, it was announced that Rachel Parris would take over from him as the show's new host.
 The sixth series premiered on 1 September 2022.
 On 10 March 2023, Dave announced it had cancelled the series.

 Ratings

-The first episode attracted an audience of 800,000, which is 20% less than usual for its timeslot.
-In February 2018, the British Comedy Guide said that the show had been recommissioned a third series after "modest" ratings on television, but was more popular on the BBC iPlayer and some clips had gone viral to a global audience online.
+The first episode attracted an audience of 800,000, which was 20% less than usual for its timeslot.
+In February 2018, the British Comedy Guide said the show had been recommissioned for a third series after "modest" ratings on television, but was more popular on the BBC iPlayer and some clips had gone viral to a global audience online.